rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

 0. Add a multi-lined comment that displays:
     > <code>Author:<br>Course:<br>Lesson:</code>
     - Insert your MEID as the author, your course name (CIS133DA) and section number for the course, and add the current lesson number.
-0. In the Header Styles, adjust the URL to the background image so that the image displays. **HINT:** The URL is relative to the location of the stylesheet - not the web page.
-Try reviewing relative URLs in **Lesson 6, Background Images**.
+0. In the Header Styles, confirm that the background image displays.
+If needed, adjust the URL to be relative to the location of the stylesheet - not the web page.
-0. In the Navigation Bar styles, style the active class you created in this lesson to:
+0. In the Navigation Bar styles, add an appropriate style to style the active class you created in this project.
+The style should:
     - Add a background color using your desired color method.
+    - Add a font color, if needed, to coordinate with the new background color.
     > **TIP:** This style should make it so that the page the user is actively on is highlighted.
-0. In the Navigation Bar styles, style the right class you created in this lesson to:
+0. In the Navigation Bar styles, add an appropriate style to style the right class you created in this project.
+The style should:
     - Add a background color using your desired color method.
+    - Add a font color, if needed, to coordinate with the new background color.
     - Float the element to the right.
 0. Style the unordered list within the navigation bar to:
     - Fix the navigation bar to the top of the page.